List of ambassadors of Ireland to Malaysia

 The ambassador of Ireland to Malaysia is the head of Ireland's diplomatic mission to Malaysia, and the official representative of the government of Ireland to the government of Malaysia.
 The position has the rank and status of an ambassador extraordinary and plenipotentiary and is based in the Embassy of Ireland, Kuala Lumpur.

-The incumbent ambassador is Hilary Reilly, who was appointed on 3 October 2019.
+The incumbent ambassador is Orla Tunney, who was appointed on 26 August 2023.

 History

 In 1995, Ireland opened a resident embassy in Malaysia.
 It was Ireland's first ever resident embassy in Southeast Asia.
 Ever since, the embassy has been located in the Amp Walk Building on Jalan Ampang.